-South Africa is one of the emerging middle powers in the South.
-It has recently advocated South-South co-operation.
+South-South co-operation.
 UNCTAD (2006) defines South-South co-operation as "economic and technical co-operation among developing countries in trade, investment and finance."
 South-South co-operation is referred to as the wide-ranging exchanges of resources, technologies, skills and technical know-how among the Southern Nations to promote development (Besharati 2013, 36).
 This emphasis, particularly towards the productive sectors, is different from the recent development discourses where the focus is on social sectors (Walz and Ramachandran 2011, 17).